Sudan protesters pledge 'million march' for civil rule

-Sudanese protest leaders Wednesday mounted pressure on the country's military council by calling for a million people to march to demand power be handed over to a civilian administration.
+Sudanese protest leaders raised the pressure on the country's army rulers on Wednesday, threatening a general strike and calling for a million-strong march to demand a civilian government.

+The military council that took power after veteran president Omar al-Bashir was ousted earlier this month meanwhile called the rally leaders for more talks.

+Siddiq Farouk, a protest leader, told reporters the demonstrators were "preparing for a general strike" across the country if the army rulers refuse to hand power to a civilian administration.

 The demonstrations began in the central town of Atbara on December 19 against a decision by Bashir's government to triple bread prices.

-The protests swiftly turned into nationwide demonstrations against his rule, and the seizure of power by a new military council.
+They swiftly turned into nationwide demonstrations against his rule and that of the military council that took his place.

-But that council -- led by General Abdel Fattah al-Burhan, after his predecessor lasted barely 24 hours in the post -- says it has assumed power for a two-year transition period.
+The council, led by General Abdel Fattah al-Burhan since his predecessor quit after barely 24 hours in the post, says it has assumed power for a two-year transitional period.

-The protesters have therefore turned their agitation against the council, suspending talks with the army rulers on Sunday over their refusal to transfer power immediately.
+The protesters suspended talks with the council on Sunday over its refusal to transfer power immediately.

+The military council said it had invited the protest leaders to another meeting on Wednesday evening at the presidential palace.

-Thousands have camped outside the military headquarters in central Khartoum since before Bashir was deposed, and have vowed not to leave the area until their demand has been met.
+Thousands have camped outside the military headquarters in central Khartoum since before Bashir was deposed, and have vowed not to leave the area until their demands have been met.

+The protest train came from the central Sudanese town of Atbara, the December birthplace of the uprising against Bashir

 The protesters have found support in Washington, which has backed their call for civilian rule.